 Automated ticket routing refers to the process in which automated help desk software will categorize and tag new, incoming tickets, and then assign them to agents using a round-robin method.
 For instance, in the ticket creation process, all the new support emails automatically convert into tickets.

-These ticket-processing operations make use of automation such as to:
+The ticketing system examples in ticket-processing make use of automation ideas such as to:

 - Organize and tag new tickets.

 - Prioritize tickets.

 Based on the ticket priority or tags, agents can pick and focus on more urgent customer issues or tasks first.
 This improves their productivity.

 2. Closing expired and long-pending tickets

 Sometimes, agents can ask their client to provide more information that can help them resolve their ticket faster.
 When the client fails to respond within a set target time and the ticket remains in a pending status for too long, the ticket can be set to auto close.
 This auto closure happens based on time-trigger rules.
 If the client responds after the ticket is closed, the ticket will automatically reopen.

 In addition, if an agent resolves an issue and the ticket remains in a solved status for more than a set time period, it will be auto closed.
 This auto closure enhances the productivity of the agents, as it reduces the task list clutter.

 3. Sending CSAT surveys to ask for feedback

 Once an agent resolves an issue and the ticket is closed, a client should receive an automated customer satisfaction survey.
 This CSAT survey aims to collect the view of the client on either the quality of their interaction with the support team or the products or service of the company.
 CSAT surveys can be set to send automatically as survey links via email after every response or after the ticket is resolved.